AlexAnzolaJ/android-programming-101-cwe-materials/curriculum/02-materials/readme.md

 But before we dive in, a bit about you!

-> Instructor Note: Have each student say their name and one sentence about why they're taking this course.
+> Instructor Note: Have each student say their name and one sentence about why they're taking this class.

 #### What is Android?